kazumakano/pdr.py/log/README.md

 ## Format
 Only CSV is supported.
-Log files of inertial sensors must have 7 columns; datetime and values of x, y, and z axis for acceleration meter and gyroscope.
+Log files must have 7 columns; datetime and sensor values of x, y, and z axis for acceleration meter and gyroscope.
 Datetime must be like `2000-01-01 00:00:00.000000`.
 This is default format of datetime Python standard library.